Chameleon (character): Fictional character biography

-The Chameleon's most ambitious play against Spider-Man happens when he forms an alliance with Harry Osborn as the Green Goblin.
-Before Harry's death, the Chameleon is told that Spider-Man's secret identity can be found through Peter Parker, leading him to construct androids of Peter's parents, Richard and Mary Parker; the Chameleon later admits that he went through with the plot to confirm once and for all that Peter was Spider-Man.
-The plan leads to a psychotic breakdown for both Spider-Man and the Chameleon, with Spider-Man briefly renouncing the civilian identity while the Chameleon is sent to Ravencroft.
-Ashley Kafka eventually sneaks him into a basement to try to continue treating him, believing that he is close to a breakthrough.
-When the court are preparing to put him on trial, the Chameleon escapes and attempts to convince Spider-Man that he is actually a hallucinating writer who suffered a mental breakdown after his daughter's death in a car accident; Peter manages to break through this deception due to his own strength of will.
-The Chameleon's confirmation of Spider-Man's secret identity leads him to try to attack Spider-Man through family and friends, but Mary Jane Watson subdues him with a baseball bat.
-Somewhere in between this and subsequent appearances, he appears to have been killed by his nephew Alyosha Kravinoff, but is revealed to have survived.
+Chameleon forms an alliance with Harry Osborn as the Green Goblin.
+Before Harry's death, the Chameleon is told that Spider-Man's secret identity can be found through Peter Parker, leading him to construct androids of Peter's parents, Richard and Mary Parker; Chameleon later admits that he went through with the plot to confirm that Peter was Spider-Man.
+The plan leads to a psychotic breakdown for both Spider-Man and Chameleon, with Spider-Man briefly renouncing the civilian identity while Chameleon is sent to Ravencroft.
+The "One More Day" storyline ends with the removal of Peter and Mary Jane's timeline from all memories, as well as knowledge of Spider-Man's identity, including the Chameleon.